ripple-unmaintained/ripple-lib-java/ripple-core/README.md

 Handles converting a SerializedType instances to/from json, binary and other non SerializedType values.

-Has methods like fromWireHex, fromWireBytes, which delegate to fromParser.
+Has methods like fromHex, fromBytes, which delegate to fromParser.

 #### com.ripple.core.serialized.BinarySerializer